monojsaha/AgentMarketPlace/README.md

 sam local start-api
 ```

-Then issue requests to `http://127.0.0.1:3000/agents` with the same
+Then issue requests to `http://127.0.0.1:3000/agents` with a valid JWT token in
-`Authorization` header.
+the `Authorization` header.

 ## Project Structure

 - `src/app.py` – Lambda handler for the API
-- `src/auth.py` – Dummy token authorizer
+- `src/auth.py` – Dummy authorizer (unused)
 - `template.yaml` – SAM template defining resources